2011 Malawian protests: 21 July

 Although the protests were only planned for 20 July, they continued the next day because of the manner in which the government responded to the protests.
 The government did not acknowledge that there was discontent in the country and clamped down on journalists, radio stations, citizens and protesters wearing red.
 On 21 July the army was sent in to reinforce riot police already present in Mzuzu, Blantyre, Ntchesi, and in the capital Lilongwe.
 At least two people were killed amid widespread looting in the suburbs of Lilongwe as Mutharika vowed to "use any measure I can think of" to quell the unrest.

 22 July

 The director of the Church and Society rights organisation, Moses Mkandawire, said that the government had blocked funeral processions for seven of those killed in the previous two days' protests.
 "We have been stopped by the government with our arrangements to bury the seven heroes.
 The government says it will provide transport to have the seven buried in their respective [village] homes."
-Al Jazeera reported that many of these protest leaders had received death threats and gone into hiding for fear of arrest or worse.
+Al Jazeera reported that a number of these protest leaders had received death threats and gone into hiding for fear of arrest or worse.